TomPace101/nanopore_diffusion/notes.md

 - the second could be a dictionary, sent as kwargs

 # Code/Misc

+_TODO_ more general reaction functions approach
+- simulations with different species overall may still contain the same reactions
+- sometimes we need to distinguish between previous and current step, but not always.
+Ideas:
+- use a dictionary?
+Seems excessive, and doesn't resolve the issue of multiple steps.
+- specify a mapping to the arguments.
+But what is that in terms of?
+Multiple steps seems like it will always require a separate function set up for such.
+So maybe we just want a way to keep straight which species is which.
+We could have the mapping to argument locations specified in the input file.

 _TODO_ Separate "model" parameters and "simulation" parameters For example, a simulation timestep would be a simulation parameter.